 3. Capital Gains on Transfer of Property

-In addition to the land transfer tax, and other taxes, your tax planning when giving property to family members as a gift should also the capital gains tax.
+In addition to the land transfer tax, and other taxes, your tax planning when giving property to family members as a gift should also consider the tax implications, including the capital gains tax.
 You will have to pay the tax on your capital gain if the property has increased in value since the time you purchased it.
 Canada considers gifted property as having been sold at its fair market value.

 To defer capital gains tax, the tax rules allow a tax-free rollover automatically at a cost to a spouse or common-law partner.
 However, to use capital losses to offset your capital gains, you will need to elect to opt-out of that automatic tax-free rollover, which will increase your spouse’s cost of the property to its current market value.
 The election will be denied if it is made to trigger a loss.